amazon-archives/aws-cloudtrail-alexa/README.md

 ## Getting Started

-**Option One** – If yourCloudTrail trails and Lambda function belong to the same AWS account, follow step one.
+**Option One** – If your CloudTrail trails and Lambda function belong to the same AWS account, follow step one.
 In step one, use the AWS CloudFormation template to create the IAM role and Lambda function.
 You can skip steps two and three.

 **Option Two** – If your CloudTrail trails and Lambda function belong to separate AWS accounts, skip step one.
 In steps two and three, you manually create the IAM role and Lambda function.